IEMB-LEG/PanJ_2024/README.md

 # dataset
 Here we provide the secondary derived data and scripts for Glauconema phenotypic plasticity.

-In the zip file, there are multiple folders named with the figure number, like Glauconema_2024-Figure-1L, which contain the data and R scripts used by the drawing.
+In the zip file, there are multiple folders named with the figure number, like Glauconema_2024-Figure-1L, which contain the data and R scripts used to draw.

 The each file are listed：